 Day 17: Bukhara – Farab -Turkmenabat – Mary (Uzbekistan/Turkmenistan) [B,L,D]

-After breakfast depart to Bukhara, drive to Uzbekistan-Turkmenistan border point Farab.
-Border formalities on both sides, crossing the border.
-Transfer to Mary via Turkmenabat & Merv (350 km/4.5 hrs.).
-Upon arrival tour of Merv which was located at the crossroads of Great Silk Road and quickly became one of most important and biggest cities of the Ancient World.
+After breakfast depart to Bukhara, drive to the Uzbekistan-Turkmenistan border point in Farab.
+Border formalities on both sides.
+Cross the border into Turkmenistan and transfer to Mary via Turkmenabat & Merv (350 km/4.5 hrs.).
+Upon arrival we will tour of Merv which was located at the crossroads of Great Silk Road and quickly became one of most important and biggest cities of the Ancient World.
 Sightseeing will include: Gyz Gala and Oglan Gala, Complex of Askhabs, Gyaur Gala, Erk Gala, Soltan Gala, Soltan Sanjar Mausoleum, and Ibn Zeid Mausoleum.
 Overnight in Mary.

 Day 18: Mary – Flight to Ashgabat (Turkmenistan) [B,L,D]

 After breakfast we transfer to airport for flight to Ashgabat.
 Upon arrival, enjoy sightseeing tour of the Blue Mosque, Arch of Neutrality, and Independence Park, with its rotating gold statue of Turkmenbashi.
 Drive to Nissa and explore the ancient ruined capital of the Parthians.
 Discover the unique fortresses, citadel, temples, and tombs (III Century B.C.), and the National Museum of History and Ethnography.
 Overnight in Ashgabat.

 Day 19: Ashgabat – Mashhad (Turkmenistan – Iran) [B,L,D]